 When her mother fell ill, Leah moved her into her home and rearranged her whole life to support her mother’s healing.
 She said it was an “honor” to support her mother.
 Leah made her home a sanctuary filled with light, flowers, music, and inspiration.
 She worked a little less, grew vegetables in her garden, and made fresh elixirs and tonics for her mother.

-Leah’s husband Michael, a Wall Street executive, lost his job at the height of the recession.
+Leah’s husband, Michael, a Wall Street executive, lost his job at the height of the recession.
 She welcomed him home with loving support, deep understanding, and belief in him.
 She picked up extra work as a consultant and stoked her husband’s confidence by highlighting his many prior successes and triumphs.
 It took eighteen months for Michael to find a comparable job.
 Michael credits Leah with surviving what he calls the most destabilizing event of his life.
 She loved and supported him all the way through.

 Leah’s best friend, Jen, endured a bitter divorce this year.
 She’s spent the last eleven months spending most of her savings on legal bills.
-Jen is angry, raw, and often succumbs to overwhelming pessimism.
+Jen is angry, and raw, and often succumbs to overwhelming pessimism.
 It’s a challenge for most people to spend any length of time with her, but Leah—with her gifts of compassion and understanding—can spend hours with Jen.
 Leah says that being there for someone who’s suffering is the greatest gesture of love one can make.

-Stunningly, the Leah who loves, nurtures, and feels endless compassion for others is nowhere to be found.
+Stunningly, the version of Leah who loves, nurtures, and feels endless compassion for others, is nowhere to be found.
 Instead, she’s critical, judgmental, and irritated with herself and her illness.
 She’s pissed at her body for “being weak” and resists giving herself the level of care that would make her disorder manageable.
 She refers to herself with insulting names, like lazy, tubby, and loser.
 Instead of asking the people in her life—who love her immensely—for support and care, Leah attempts to hide her pain and fatigue.
 It’s taking a destructive toll on everyone.

 I meet women enacting some form of Leah’s scenario regularly.
 Women are natural nurturers who care, support, encourage, and love others.
 We do it for strangers and people close to us.
 Yet, when we need our own care the most, many of us abandon ourselves.
 We don’t treat ourselves the way we would treat someone else in the same situation.
 We betray our values and beliefs and withhold the love that would help us the most—our own.
 We become hypocrites by contradicting the value system we live by with others.